wp-plugins/slickr-flickr/readme.txt

 == Changelog ==

+= 1.29 =
+* Fixed problem with notification that a new version of the plugin is available
+* Added support for Highslide LightBox
+* Improved support for ThickBox to allow use of both Flickr Links and Descriptions
+* Modified Galleria to allow it to support folio as well as classic theme(skin)
+* Fixed bug in formatting of photoset photo descriptions
+* Added support for grouping photos from multiple Flickr Galleries (Pro Edition only)

 = 1.28 =
 * Added option search="galleries" gallery="your gallery id" to display a Flickr gallery - this now automatically converts from the public gallery id to the compound gallery id so you no longer have to lookup the full compound gallery id
 * Added option restrict="orientation" to filter photos so only those of the desired orientation are displayed